Fadeleke57/nanocode/README.md

 # nanocode

-Minimal Claude Code alternative.
+Minimal Claude Code alternative using DSPy ReAct!
 Single Python file, zero dependencies, ~250 lines.

 Built using Claude Code, then used to build itself.